pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Json_Tweaks.md

 ﻿# JSON tweaks for a better UI

+The JSON file that can be deduced from the the captured Bluetooth sisgnals is often not ideal.
+You can tweak the resulting JSON file to make it exactly match your needs.

 ## Device name, class name, aliases

 The default C# class name that is generated is derived from the Name of the device.
 This is